asad-449/RabTech-Customer-Churn-Task/README.md

 ### Project Objective

-The objective of this project is to predict whether a customer is likely to churn (leave the service) based on customer behavior and usage patterns.
+The objective of this project is to predict whether a customer is likely to churn (leave the service) based on customer behavior and usage patterns while demonstrating Machine Learning, Deep Learning, and Model Evaluation techniques.

 ### Dataset